 If you or someone you are caring for has disabilities or special needs, these need to be carefully considered.
 These special needs include:

 - Wheelchairs – You’ll need a special route to evacuate with a wheelchair, as well a way to transport the wheelchair.
 If you use a motorized wheelchair, you’ll need to think about backup batteries or a backup wheelchair.

 - Visual difficulties – If you’re blind or visually impaired, keep a cane with a whistle attached to it close by.
 Also, remember that your escape route from your home or building may have become blocked or littered with debris.

 - Hearing impaired – Those with hearing challenges need to include extra hearing aid batteries in the emergency kit.
 They must be able to be located quickly after a disaster occurs.

 A disaster may be your worst nightmare, but it doesn’t have to be the end of the world.
 The key is to prepare well in advance, and then stay prepared as a disaster approaches.
 Don’t panic, but stay calm.
 Trust your preparation, trust your emergency kit, and trust those on your contact list.

-worst may come, but you’re ready for the worst.
-That makes all the
+come, but you’re ready for the worst.
+That makes all the difference.

 Original Source: John Hawthorne